May 19, 2025, 9:30 am | Read time: 2 minutes

 - Enter a verification code sent via SMS

-- Enter this code to permanently deregister the number from iMessage and FaceTime
+- Enter this code to finalize the deregistration of the number from iMessage and FaceTime

 Even with this method, it may take a little while for SMS messages to arrive as usual again.